mattismegevand/afaire/README.md

 ### todo

-- Open multiple files at the same time (tabs)
 - Markdown live preview
 - Calendar view à la org-mode
 - Make it works on all platform (Desktop/Mobile/Web)